xtottel/Sendexa-Docs/CONTRIBUTING.md

-# Contributing to Pinexio Documentation Template
+# Contributing to Sendexa for Developers

-Thank you for considering contributing to **Pinexio Documentation Template**! 🚀 Your contributions help improve this project for everyone.
+Thank you for considering contributing to **Sendexa for Developers**! 🚀 Your contributions help improve this project for everyone.
 Please follow these guidelines to ensure a smooth collaboration.

 ## 📌 How to Contribute